Predicting Grain Boundary Segregation in Magnesium Alloys: An Atomistically Informed Machine Learning Approach: Results

 where $F_i$ is the fraction of GB sites with the solute concentration $X_{\text{GB},i}$.
 Such a methodological approach allows for direct comparison and correlation of theoretical predictions from atomic-scale modeling with experimentally measured solute concentrations at GBs.

-The effect of vibrational entropy on solute segregation at GBs was illustrated by calculating the fractional solute concentration of individual sites according to Equation~\ref{equ11} with and without considering the vibrational term $\Delta F_{\text{seg}}^{\text{vib}}$.
+The effect of vibrational entropy on solute segregation at GBs was illustrated by calculating the fractional solute concentration of individual sites according to Equation~\eqref{equ11} with and without considering the vibrational term $\Delta F_{\text{seg}}^{\text{vib}}$.
 The resulting concentrations of various solutes (Nd, Ca, Y, Li, Al, and Zn) at GBs within the simulated polycrystalline Mg at $X_{\text{bulk}}$ of 0.1 at.\% and 1 at.\% as a function of temperature are shown in Figure~\ref{fig3}.
 Accounting for the vibrational entropy contribution results in notably lower solute concentrations at GBs than those derived from calculations relying solely on $\Delta E_{\text{seg}}$.
-The difference in solute concentrations at GBs, attributed to vibrational entropy, becomes increasingly significant with rising temperature and $X_{\text{bulk}}$.
-Among the solutes studied, Nd stands out by exhibiting a significantly higher $X_\text{GB}$ value across the temperature range up to 800 K examined.
-This range encompasses the conventional thermomechanical processing temperatures of Mg alloys in experimental settings.
+The difference in solute concentrations at GBs, attributed to vibrational entropy, becomes increasingly significant with rising temperature and bulk concentration $X_{\text{bulk}}$.
+Among the solutes studied, Nd stands out for demonstrating a significantly higher $X_\text{GB}$ value across the temperature range up to 800 K examined.
+This selected temperature range slightly exceeds the conventional upper limit of thermomechanical processing temperatures for Mg alloys in experimental settings, which typically extend up to 723 K. This choice ensures that the temperature range of interest is fully covered while allowing for insights into segregation behavior under elevated temperature conditions.